nashville-software-school/welcome-to-nashville/README.md

       }
 }
 ```
 ## Stretchier Goals

+Add a "more info" link to each of the Public Art search result entries.
+This link should open a new tab.
+Use the URL from the `page_link` property as the link's `href`.

+## Stretchiest Goals
 * Add an affordance to finalize an itinerary, and start a new one.
   * Add ability to view one or all of the itineraries
 * Instead of displaying all the search fields, search results, and itinerary list at the same time, add a nav bar or other feature(s) for hiding/showing what the user wants to view